Anmol270900/MedScheduler2/README.md

 # MedScheduler

+Theme: Healthcare

 ## The Problem:

-Medical Prescriptions having more than a dozen of medicines each having different no of times to be applied per day and different number of days of application can be very difficult to manage.
+Medical Prescriptions having more than a dozen of medicines each having different number of times to be applied per day and different number of days of application can be very difficult to manage.

 ## The Solution: